Conference Venue

 Currency

 The UK currency is the pound sterling (£/GBP)and there are 100 pence (p) to the pound (£).
-There are numerous bureaux de change in London – often located inside banks, travel agents or Post Offices, as well as at London’s airports and major train stations.
+There are numerous bureaux de change in Oxford– often located inside banks, travel agents or Post Offices, as well as at London’s airports and major train stations.
 Credit and debit (bank) cards – especially Visa and Mastercard, American Express and Diners Club cards – are widely accepted.
-Contactless cards are widely used in the UK and many businesses accept them as payment, up to a limit of £30 per transaction.
-Travellers can use a contactless card instead of an Oyster card when using public transport in London.
-Also, There are plenty of cash machines (also known as cashpoints or ATMs) dotted around London.

 Air Travel